ensteitz/LING-L545/02_Segmentation/README.md

 ## Results:
 I stored the results of this command in the file segmented\_wiki.txt.

-If you wanted to store it in a file for yoourself on the command line, please run this line through terminal:
+If you wanted to store it in a file for yourself using the command line, please run this line through terminal:

 '''
 cat encoded\_wiki.txt | python3 segmenter.py > segmented\_wiki.txt